-The results of foreign operations are translated into Hong Kong dollars at the exchange rates approximating the foreign exchange rates ruling at the dates of the transactions.
-Statement of financial position items, including goodwill arising on consolidation of foreign operations acquired on or after 1 January 2005, are translated into Hong Kong dollars at the closing foreign exchange rates at the end of the reporting period.
-The resulting exchange differences are recognised in other comprehensive income and accumulated separately in equity in the exchange reserve.
+The assets and liabilities of foreign operations, including goodwill and fair value adjustments arising on acquisition, are translated into Hong Kong dollars at the exchange rates at the reporting date.
+The income and expenses of foreign operations are translated into Hong Kong dollars at the exchange rates at the dates of the transactions.
+Foreign currency differences are recognised in OCI and accumulated in the exchange reserve.